social-comp/YouTubeAuditGeolocation-data/README.md

 The data was collected through our geolocation audit experiment.
 Through the audit experiment, we investigate and compare the prevalence of COVID-19 misinformation surfaced by YouTube's search engine between the United States and South Africa, the countries heavily affected by the pandemic in the Global North and Global South, respectively.
 For each country, we selected 3 geolocations, placed twin sock-pupets (bots emulating real users) that collected the top-50 search results for 48 search queries belonging to 8 globally persistent COVID-19 misinformation topics, such as "Bill Gates Claims."
 To gain deeper insights into the platform's sorting algorithm, we sorted the search results across 4 search filters "Relevance" (default filter), "Upload Date," "View Count," and "Rating."
 The audit was conducted over 10 days from January 30th, 2023 to February 9th, 2023, resulting in 915K search results (of which 10,139 videos were unique).

 We scored the videos based on their stance toward COVID-19 misinformation and compared the amount of misinformation present in search results between the US and SA.
-The videos were initially labeled along a 7-point scale: "Opposing COVID-19 Misinformation (-1),' "Neutral COVID-19 Information (0)," "Supporting COVID-19 Misinformation (1)," "On the COVID-19 origins in Wuhan, China (2)," "Irrelevant (3)," "Video in a language other than English (4)," and "URL not accessible (5)" (See Table 6 in the Appendix in the paper).
+The videos were initially labeled along a 7-point scale: "Opposing COVID-19 Misinformation (-1),' "Neutral COVID-19 Information (0)," "Supporting COVID-19 Misinformation (1)," "On the COVID-19 origins in Wuhan, China (2)," "Irrelevant (3)," "Video in a language other than English (4)," and "URL not accessible (5)" (See Appendix Table 7 in the paper).
 However, we normalized the annotations to a 3-point scale based on their stance on COVID-19 misinformation: supporting, neutral, and opposing (see subsection "Consolidating from 5-classes to 3-classes" in the paper for more information).

 # Data Description
 Below, we describe each data and their fields.